gnembon/carpet-extra/README.md

 * Required options: `true`, `false`
 * Categories: `EXTRAS`, `EXPERIMENTAL`

+## flowerPotChunkLoading
+Place a wither rose in a flowerpot to load that chunk
+If u enable the rule the already existing chunks with flowerpots won't be loaded.
+Also disabling the carpet rule won't remove the loaded chunks, u need to manually unload them using the /forceload command.
+All the loaded chunks can be seen using `/forceload query`
+* Type: `boolean`
+* Default value: `false`
+* Default value: `false`
+* Categories: `EXTRAS`, `FEATURE`, `EXPERIMENTAL`

 ## hopperMinecart8gtCooldown
 Makes Hopper Minecarts have an 8gt cooldown like hoppers.
 * Type: `boolean`